GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 This mesh contains three continuous regions:

-  - a Top region (overburden, elementary tag = 1)
+- a top region (overburden, elementary tag = 1).
-  - a Middle region (reservoir layer, elementary tag = 2)
+- a middle region (reservoir layer, elementary tag = 2),
-  - a Bottom region (underburden, elementary tag = 3)
+- a bottom region (underburden, elementary tag = 3).

-A single injection wellbore will be at the center of the reservoir.
+A single injection wellbore is at the center of the reservoir.
 The picture shows an example of the 8-core METIS partitioning used to launch the simulation.

 ------------------------------------